ligolang/ligo/gitlab-pages/docs/protocol/oxford.md

 ## Description

-Oxford don't bring any feature to Ligo.
-But Ligo still manage every tezos protocols and you are able to compile onto it.
+Oxford does not bring any particular feature reflected directly on LIGO, but the compiler still manages every Tezos protocol, and contracts for Oxford can be compiled.

+With Oxford 2, the function `Test.stake` now results in an error when called, as by default the testing mode uses auto staking.